 What do I need to do to be ready for the midterms?

-– If you’re a new voter, get registered!
-If you’ve voted before, check to make sure your registration is up to date, especially if you’ve moved since the last election.
+– If you’re a new voter, get registered to vote!
+If you’ve voted before, check to make sure your voter registration is up to date, especially if you’ve moved since the last election.

 – Make a voting plan.
 Will you vote by mail, or in person?
 If you want to vote by mail, be sure to request your ballot with plenty of time to spare.
 Will you vote early, or on Election Day?
 Do you know where your polling place is and how you’ll get there?
 Do you need to bring ID?